microsoft/CameraTraps/data_management/megadb/README.md

 ### Images
 - Images in a sequence are stored in the `images` field.
 - We do not store the height and width of the images
-    - all bounding box and other coordinate annotations are stored in relative coordinates.
+    - All bounding box and other coordinate annotations are stored in relative coordinates.

 #### Empty images
 - The one `class` where we do enforce a "taxonomy": all images that are labeled as emtpy of objects of interest should have its `class` property be a list with only the "empty" label.
 Do not use "blank", "nothing", etc.